moazzamumer/Dairy-Farm-Management-System/README.md

 8. User-Friendly Interface: Provide a clean and intuitive user interface for easy navigation and interaction with the system.
 Ensure responsiveness to support access from different devices and screen sizes.

-This Dairy Farm Management System is built using the Python Flask framework for the backend, HTML/CSS for the frontend, and a SQL database (such as MySQL or SQLite) to store and retrieve data.
+This Dairy Farm Management System is built using the Python Flask framework for the backend, HTML/CSS for the frontend, and a SQL database (MS SQL SERVER) to store and retrieve data.
 The application leverages the power of web technologies to offer a centralized and efficient solution for dairy farm management.

 Whether you are a small-scale dairy farmer or managing a large commercial dairy farm, this Dairy Farm Management System can help you streamline your operations, improve productivity, and make informed decisions based on accurate and up-to-date data.